 - Connect to power

 Noobs will start up and let you choose which OS you want to install.
 Because we are only using the CLI, we can pick Raspbian lite to save resources of the Pi.
 When completed the Pi will reboot and will ask you to login:

-To make working on the Pi a bit easier, so we don’t need to plug in a keyboard and screen every time, let’s enable SSH.
-This way we can work on it from our Desktop remotely:
+To make working on the Raspberry Pi a bit easier, so we don’t need to plug in a keyboard and screen every time, let’s enable SSH.
+This way we can work on it from our computer remotely:

 Type the following command to open the settings page:

 - Scroll down to SSH and press enter to enable it